wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/index.rst

 The ``agent.conf`` file is very similar to ``ossec.conf`` except that it is used to centrally distribute configuration information to agents.
 See more :doc:`here <../centralized-configuration>`.

-Wazuh can be installed in two possible ways: the Wazuh manager uses the "server/manager" installation type and agents use the "agent" installation type.
+Wazuh can be installed in two ways: as a manager by using the "server/manager" installation type and as an agent by using the "agent" installation type.

 +---------------------------------------------------------------------+------------------------+
 | Configuration sections                                              | Supported installations|